design-automation-edu/urban-prototyping-2018/adrian/iteration3.md

 ![Fig. 3f: Collaboration Zone](imgs/3f.jpg)
 <p align="center"> _Figure 3f: Collaboration Zone_

 In the collaboration zone, programs include retail, office and short-term accommodation.
 Here, the housing tower typologies remain consistent, however they follow the arrangement of a spine.
 Extending across the length of the entire site, intermixed with retail and green spaces.
 This zone aims to foster interactions and exchange of information for the various parties on site.
-Therefore the zone is accessible from all sides of the site, as well as directly connecting to NUS.
+Therefore the zone is accessible from all sides of the site, as well as directly connecting to NUS (Figure 3f).